simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Mon 09 Dec : Fix for Vulkan validation error relating to VkQueryPool.
+Fri 06 Dec : Initial commit for Vulkan profiling.
+Fri 06 Dec : Updated DX12 SetIndexBuffer to correctly override the crossplatform version, made sure that textures texture arrays will always be set as such for vulkan
+Fri 06 Dec : Added Profiling for OpenGL.
+Platform/OpenGL/Profiler.h/.cpp is used.
+Thu 05 Dec : Vulkan: Added Dummy2DMS texture, and modify FinishLoading() as vkCmdCopyBufferToImage() need its dstImage to have a sample count equal to VK_SAMPLE_COUNT_1_BIT.
+Thu 05 Dec : Sfx adds multisample texture info .sfxo files.
 Wed 04 Dec : Update to Snow pixel shader to make snowflakes more visible at smaller sizes.
 Wed 04 Dec : Fix build path in py script.
 Tue 03 Dec : Fix for Qt 2017(5.9.8) file copy.
 Qt5CLucene.dll and qnativewifibearer.dll are not part of Qt5.9.8